 The covering serves the same purpose as a mulch in the garden, protecting the seeds and keeping them from drying out.
 It may seem harsh to cover small seeds with stones, but if you’ve ever noticed how readily seedlings come up up gravel paths, you’ll know they can do just fine!

 Last year, I tried something different: rice hulls.
 They are lightweight (obviously much lighter than gravel) and supposedly discourage fungus gnats: tiny insects that can produce root-damaging larvae.
-I didn’t notice much difference in that area, though.
-They did tend to blow off the seed pots outdoors, and also ended up producing some rice seedlings in a few of the pots, so I don’t know if I’d try them again.
+I didn’t notice much difference in that area, though, perhaps because I didn’t apply them thickly enough.
+They did tend to blow off the seed pots outdoors, and also ended up producing some rice seedlings in a few of the pots, so I probably will not try them again.

 Once I am finished with the sowing, I water the pots.
 I used to do bottom-watering: setting the pots in a tray of water and letting them soak up the moisture until the surface of the growing medium looked wet.
 Eventually, though, I felt that made the growing medium too saturated, so I now just gently dribble water over the pots from a small bottle (like a plastic water or soda bottle).
 That thoroughly wets the surface, where the seeds are, and also helps to settle the seeds into the growing medium, but it doesn’t make the growing medium too soggy.